RFS-ADRENO/zca-js/CONTRIBUTING.md

 ### Unofficial API Library

+> [!IMPORTANT]
-⚠️ **Important**: zca-js is an unofficial API library for Zalo.
+> ⚠️ zca-js is an unofficial API library for Zalo.
 Please be aware of:

 - **Account Risk**: Using this API may result in account suspension
 - **Terms of Service**: Respect Zalo's ToS in your contributions